-Manhattan College is a private, independent Lasallian Catholic institution of higher learning that embraces qualified men and women of all faiths, races, and ethnic backgrounds, whether they are beginning as freshmen or transferring.
+Manhattan College is an independent, private Lasallian Catholic institution of higher learning that embraces qualified men and women of all faiths, races, and ethnic backgrounds, whether they are beginning as freshmen or transferring.

-Established in 1853, the College is founded upon the Lasallian traditions of excellence in teaching, respect for individual dignity, and commitment to social justice inspired by the innovator of modern pedagogy, John Baptist de La Salle.
-Manhattan combines intellectual excellence with a strong emphasis on personal and moral growth.
-This winning combination attracts students from across the United States and around the world.
+Established in 1853, the College was founded upon the Lasallian traditions of excellence in teaching, respect for individual dignity, and commitment to social justice inspired by the innovator of modern pedagogy.

 A heritage of excellence

 With more than 160 years of history, Manhattan College is at the forefront of outstanding comprehensive colleges.
-Through the years one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
-Manhattan College offers more than 40 majors within the College’s six schools: arts, business, education and health, engineering, science, and continuing and professional studies.
-A student-faculty ratio of approximately 12:1 allows students to receive individual attention and support and provides them with the knowledge they need to succeed in the classroom and in the workforce.
+Through the years, one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
+Manhattan College offers nearly 50 majors within the College’s six schools: Liberal Arts, Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
+A student-faculty ratio of approximately 12:1 allows students to receive individual attention and support and provides them with the knowledge they need to succeed in the classroom and workforce.
 Service learning is also a significant form of experiential learning and plays a role in the education of Manhattan College students.

 Social justice in action